skeema/skeema/doc/options.md

 Note that `skeema init` intentionally does not persist `password` to a .skeema file.
 If you would like to store the password, you may manually add it to ~/.my.cnf (recommended) or to a .skeema file (ideally a global one, i.e. *not* part of your schema repo, to keep it out of source control).

+As a special case, as an alternative to supplying `password` in an option file or on the command-line, you may supply a password via the `MYSQL_PWD` environment variable.
+This is supported for compatibility with the standard MySQL client.
+However, as noted in the MySQL manual, "This method of specifying your MySQL password must be considered *extremely insecure*."

 ### port

 Commands | *all*